BIMSBbioinfo/pigx/README.md

 ### Sample Sheet

 The sample sheet is a file in yaml format describing the experiment.
-It has multiple sections:
+It has following sections:

 | section | required | description |
 |---------|----------|-------------|